VHT Home

 Small parking lots are at Break of Day and Brace Roads.
 A large parking lot is off of Maple Ave.

 Fine stone dust surface, full multi-use, 10-feet wide.
 Spring shows a large bed of trillium alongside the trail.
-Mostly wooded section.
+This is a mostly wooded section.
 The old Auburn Road passenger station is still here and used for retail space.
 A trail mini-park is at Maple Ave. with an information kiosk, benches, and an ornamental bike rack.

 Maple Avenue, NY 444 to Main Street Fishers